ForgottenGlory/Dungeons-Deviousness/README.md

 ## Troubleshooting & FAQ
 Additions will be made to this FAQ as needed.

+**I get stuck in certain animations!**
+This is usually caused by script lag.
+There's really no way around it, it will happen sometimes.
+Normally, you can open the console using the tilde key (~) on your keyboard or pause the game (Esc) and it will catch up.
+If you're still stuck after doing that, you may need to reload an earlier save.
+Unfortunately the combination of mods being used can have this happen on occasion.
+Short of rewriting the scripts used, there's really no way to fix it.
+Save frequently just in case this does happen to you.

 **What do/don’t you support?**
 All unmodified Wabbajack installs of Dungeons & Deviousness are supported.
 Pirated copies of Skyrim are illegal and not supported.
 Any modlist that changes Dungeons & Deviousness by adding/removing mods is not supported.
 Manually installed reproductions of Dungeons & Deviousness are not supported.
 Any ENB compatible with the weather mods installed with Dungeons & Deviousness are supported.
 With extremely few exceptions, mods from LE/Oldrim are not supported and will never be included in Dungeons & Deviousness.
 Converting old saves to Dungeons & Deviousness is not supported, only new saves created after Dungeons & Deviousness is installed are supported.
 The same is true of saves from previous versions of Dungeons & Deviousness.